 Incident management is a perfect example for this kind of automation.
 Identifying the existence of an issue is usually a very structured entry point, and the closure of the problem is also very well defined.
 But what happens in the middle is much more complex to envision and thereby harder to model in advance.

 Find out why Everteam ranks as one of the top 20 BPMs in 2017.

 All this unpredicted activity leaves trails and results that will coexists with the information received from the pre-envisioned activities.
-Choosing to automate this process with the right platform should not be a decision between visibility and flexibility.
+Choosing to automate this process with the right BPA platform should not be a decision between visibility and flexibility.

 Introducing process automation into your enterprise doesn’t mean you have to abandon existing IT investments.
 Smart enterprise architect’s know that the best process automation strategy includes the right combination of people, processes, and technology.
 That right combination considers many factors such as current IT investments, integrations with internal and external systems as well as how and with whom employees need to collaborate to get their work done.

-Process automation is not just about cost-savings.
+Business Process automation is not just about cost-savings.
 It’s about delivering long-term value through the consistent and efficient operation of business.
 It empowers IT to support the definition, automation, and integration of processes the best way possible.